cyverse-archive/DiscoveryEnvironmentBackend/services/Donkey/doc/endpoints/app-metadata.md

 This endpoint is a passthrough to the metadactyl endpoint using the same path.
 Please see the metadactyl documentation for more information.

-## Listing File Parameters in an App
+## Listing Tasks in an App

-Secured Endpoint: GET /apps/{app-id}/file-parameters
+Secured Endpoint: GET /apps/{app-id}/tasks

 This service obtains the lists of inputs and outputs for an app.
-For apps that run within the DE itself, this service delegates to the metadactyl endpoint, `GET /apps/{app-id}/file-parameters`.
+For apps that run within the DE itself, this service delegates to the metadactyl endpoint, `GET /apps/{app-id}/tasks`.
 For other apps, the response is assembled within Donkey from information received from remote services.
 Here's an
 example: